astronomer/docs/software/single-node-install.md

 [The Webserver](https://airflow.apache.org/docs/apache-airflow/stable/security/webserver.html) is a core Airflow component that is responsible for rendering the Airflow UI.
 To configure it on its own machine, follow the steps below.

-1. Enable the Webserver by running the following:
+1. Enable the webserver by running the following:

     ```sh
     sudo systemctl enable astronomer-certified@webserver.service
     ```

-2. Start the Webserver by running the following:
+2. Start the webserver by running the following:

     ```sh
     sudo systemctl start astronomer-certified@webserver.service
     ```

-> **Note:** For added security and stability, we recommend running the Webserver behind a reverse proxy and load balancer such as [nginx](https://www.nginx.com/).
+> **Note:** For added security and stability, we recommend running the webserver behind a reverse proxy and load balancer such as [nginx](https://www.nginx.com/).
 For more information on this feature, read the [Apache Airflow documentation](https://airflow.apache.org/docs/stable/howto/run-behind-proxy.html).

 ## Step 10: Set Up Workers (Celery Only)